Pompeo urges more assertive approach to 'Frankenstein' China

 Hu Xijin, editor of China’s Global Times tabloid, posted on Twitter: “Based on what I know, China will announce countermeasure on Friday Beijing time.
 One U.S. consulate in China will be asked to close.”

-He had said earlier that shutting the Wuhan consulate would be insufficiently disruptive and suggested China could cut U.S. staff at its large consulate in Hong Kong, which he described as an “intelligence center.”
+Earlier he said shutting the Wuhan consulate would be insufficiently disruptive and suggested China could cut U.S. staff at its large consulate in Hong Kong, which he called an “intelligence center.”

 “This will make Washington suffer much pain,” he wrote.